fullondesigns/code-test-devops/README.md

 - Provide your GCP email address to Ravelin
 – install the GCP gcloud tool `https://cloud.google.com/sdk/gcloud/`
 - Check you have access to the image by running `gcloud compute images list --project ravelin-code-test1` you are looking for an image called `ravelin-code-test-image`
-- Create a new micro instance with:
+- Create a new micro instance in your own GCP project with:
 ```
 gcloud compute instances create MY-INSTANCE --project MY-PROJECT --image ravelin-code-test-image --image-project ravelin-code-test1 --zone us-east1-b --machine-type f1-micro
 ```